rurban/ctl/docs/swisstable.md

 more than one entry. `count` is always 0 or 1 for the same reason.
-`rehash`/`reserve` only grow (never shrink) to the next power-of-two bucket count that keeps the existing/requested element count under the 75% load factor. `swap` exchanges two containers' entire state (entries, size, capacity, hash, equal) in O(1).
+`rehash`/`reserve` only grow (never shrink) to the next power-of-two bucket count that keeps the existing/requested element count under the current max load factor (0.75 by default, adjustable with `max_load_factor`). `load_factor` reports `size / capacity` as a float.
+`max_size` is a compile-time cap of ~4GB of entries, like the other containers. `copy` deep-copies the table into fresh storage (no shared entries); `assign` replaces a table's contents with a copy of another, freeing the old storage. `swap` exchanges two containers' entire state (entries, size, capacity, hash, equal) in O(1).